awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 To change the domains \(add/delete\) associated with your certificate, you will need to resubmit the certificate and revalidate your ownership of the domain\(s\)\.
 Follow the steps in the certificate management screens to regenerate your certificate and add or remove domains when prompted\.

 **How do I renew my certificate?**
 Lightsail provides managed renewal for your SSL/TLS certificates\.
 This means that Lightsail tries to renew the certificates automatically before they expire with no action required from you\.
-Your Lightsail certificate must be actively associated load balancer before it can be automatically renewed\.
+Your Lightsail certificate must be actively associated with a load balancer before it can be automatically renewed\.

 **What happens to my certificate when I delete my load balancer?**
 If your load balancer is deleted, your certificate is deleted as well\.
 If you need to use a certificate for the same domain\(s\) in the future, you will need to request and validate a new certificate\.